-The insights about conservation of functional elements are easier to visualize when presented as a function of phylogenetic distance (Fig. 19.5).
+The insights about conservation of functional elements are easier to visualize when presented as a function of phylogenetic distance (Fig. Q.5).
 No single comparison is adequate for all goals.
 Some are particularly good for one purpose, such as using human-opossum alignments for examining coding regions.
 Almost all the coding regions still align at this distance, but only 13% of the genome aligns.
 Most comparisons involve a trade-off between sensitivity (the ability to find the desired feature) and specificity (the ability to reject undesired sequences).
-One may want to examine alignments at a sufficient distance such that no neutral DNA is aligning, but at that distance (e.g., humanchicken) a third of the coding exons and about 90% of the putative regulatory regions no longer align.
+One may want to examine alignments at a sufficient distance such that no neutral DNA is aligning, but at that distance (e.g. human-chicken) a third of the coding exons and about 90% of the putative regulatory regions no longer align.
 This means that the specificity is excellent but the sensitivity is lower than usually desired.
 In practice, it is common to examine comparisons among multiple species that have given good sensitivity, such as alignments among eutherian mammals, and to apply some discriminatory function to better ascertain the regions that are constrained or show some other evidence of function.
 Alignments to more distant species can be included as well, but they should not be used as an exclusive filter.

 The utility and limitations of examining multiple eutherian species has been studied extensively.
-About 1,000 Mb align among human, mouse, and rat [25], illustrated by the central portion of the Venn diagram in Fig. 19.6.
-A similar study of human, dog, and mouse revealed about 812 Mb conserved in all three [49].
+About 1000 megabases (Mb) align among human, mouse and rat (Gibbs et al. 2004), illustrated by the central portion of the Venn Diagram in Fig. Q.6.
+A similar study of human, dog and mouse revealed about 812 Mb conserved in all three (Lindblad-Toh et al. 2005).
 This approximately 1 Gigabase of genome sequence found in common can be considered the core of the genome of placental mammals.
-The DNA sequences needed for functions common to all eutherians are expected to be in this core, and indeed virtually all coding exons and putative regulatory regions are found in it (Table 19.2).
+The DNA sequences needed for functions common to all eutherians are expected to be in this core, and indeed virtually all coding exons and putative regulatory regions are found in it (Table Q.2).
 However, it seems unlikely that this entire core is under constraint.
-About 162 Mb of the core consists of repetitive DNA
+About 162 Mb of the core consists of repetitive DNA that is ancestral to primates and rodents (Fig. Q.6.).
+As discussed above, most of this ancestral repetitive DNA can be considered neutral.
+Granted that some of these ancestral repeats may indeed be functional, it is unlikely that all of them are.
+Hence even in the approximately 800 Mb of the core that is nonrepetitive, it is expected that some and maybe much also lacks a function conserved in all eutherians.
+This illustrates the need for further discrimination of constrained sequences from those that conserved but are apparently neutral.
+Fig. Q.6 also shows that the rat and mouse genomes share many DNA sequences that are not in human, and about 358 Mb are nonrepetitive.
+One may expect to find rodent-specific functional sequences in these portions of the mouse and rat genome.
+Genomic DNA sequences that are found only in rat or only in mouse are dominated by lineage-specific interspersed repeats.